 TY - CONF

-Shanfeng Hu, Worasak Rueangsirarak, Maxime Bouchee, Nauman Aslam and Hubert P. H. Shum, "A Motion Classification Approach to Fall Detection," in SKIMA '17: Proceedings of the 2017 International Conference on Software Knowledge Information Management and Applications, pp. 1-6, Colombo, Sri Lanka, IEEE, Dec 2017.
+Shanfeng Hu, Worasak Rueangsirarak, Maxime Bouchee, Nauman Aslam and Hubert P. H. Shum, "A Motion Classification Approach to Fall Detection," in SKIMA '17: Proceedings of the 2017 International Conference on Software, Knowledge, Information Management and Applications, pp. 1-6, Colombo, Sri Lanka, IEEE, 12 2017.